filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/ethereum-libraries/index.md

 ---
-title: "Ethereum libraries"
+title: "Solidity libraries"
-description: ""
+lead: "A _Solidity library_ is a Solidity contract that provides reusable, standardized building blocks that developers can use to quickly build custom smart contracts.
+With Filecoin Virtual Machine (FVM), Solidity developers can use existing libraries listed on this page in their FVM smart contracts."
-lead: "With the EVM-compatibility, FVM developers will be able to use existing Ethereum smart contract libraries to build and deploy solidity smart contract on the Filecoin network."
+description: "Learn how to use existing Solidity libraries with FVM projects."
 draft: false
 images: []
 type: docs